Verilog with Icarus

 sudo apt-get install iverilogmacOS:

-brew install icarus-verilogWindows: Download from Icarus Verilog website
+brew install icarus-verilogWindows: Download a prebuilt installer from the Icarus Verilog releases.

 Step 1: Create a Simple Design